<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Rate of force development

-In the Hawkin Dynamics system, this would Average Braking RFD for the Drop Jump
+In the Hawkin Dynamics system, this would be Average Braking RFD for the Drop Jump

 Vertical stiffness